 Scott put the business up for sale, she took the plunge and bought it.

 as a dietary supplement.
-She has recently started experimenting with a smoked seafood flakes
+She has recently started experimenting with smoked seafood flakes

-that has more flavour than her standard product.
+that have more flavour than her standard product.

 Having recently won a Churchill Fellowship, Jo is about to travel to Korea for the International